 You may also want to look at your deductible, the amount of money you pay before insurance kicks in.
 If you raise your deductible, your premium will go down.
 But make sure you can afford your deductible if your home is damaged, McChristian said.

 "You don't want to take a deductible that you don't have an amount budgeted for," McChristian said.

 And remember when we said rates vary, even in North Carolina?
 That means you can shop around for your insurance policy.

 "There are more than 100 insurance companies in North Carolina, so there is a big market that people don't utilize," Evans said.

 But many people are nervous about shopping around because they don't know the right questions to ask their brokers, Evans said.
 Luckily there's help.
-Our Learn Center is a good source for basic knowledge.
-You can also compare homeowners insurance quotes right here on Policygenius.
+You can compare homeowners insurance quotes here.

 Evans also recommended talking to an insurance agent and reading your insurance policy.
 It might seem daunting, but knowing what it covers could make a big difference in protecting your investment in your home.

 Learn more about what to do when your homeowners insurance rates increase.